GeoMOER/moer-mpg-remote-sensing/docs/index.md

 {% include feature_row id="feature_row_intro" type="center" %}

-Field surveys generally face the compromise between their level of detail, their extend and their temporal repetition.
-One can either study selected processes in detail on a very limited number of observation sites or focus on a more landscape oriented survey using more generalized observations.
-The restrictions can be loosened by linking survey information to area wide remote sensing observations and the modelling of raster maps which can further be used for scientific analysis.
+Field surveys face the compromise between their level of detail, their extend and their temporal repetition.
+One can study selected processes in detail on a very limited number of observation sites or focus on a more landscape oriented survey using generalized observations.
+The restrictions loosen when linking survey information to area wide remote sensing observations and the modelling of raster maps as basis for scientific analysis.

-Remote sensing has a history of more than 150 years and is a well established, cost-effective and powerful tool but it has to be applied with caution in order to gain robust results.
-The advent of high performance computing along with machine learning algorithms has just opened up a new chapter in data mining and information retrieval using a wide variety of ground-based, airborne and satellite sensors.
-This requires a large variety of skills related to data handling, machine learning, team-based software development and workflow documentation and the presentation and discussion of results.
+Remote sensing has a history of more than 150 years.
+It is well established, cost-effective and powerful but must be applied with caution to gain robust results.
+The advent of artificial intelligence has opened a new chapter in data mining and information retrieval.
+Profound skills in data handling, machine learning, team-based software development, workflow documentation and presentation and discussion of result are required.

 # Intended learning outcomes
 At the end of this course you should be able